Stroka Lab

 Joined Stroka Lab in August 2021

 Shohini Banerjee earned her B.S. in Mechanical Engineering and minor in biology at Penn State University in May of 2021.
 She graduated with honors through the Schreyer Honors College, and conducted undergraduate research that culminated in her final thesis, Engineering Artificial Tissues Using Soft Droplet-Based Cellular Networks.
 In this project, Shohini optimized droplet interface bilayers to build networks of micron-sized liquid droplets in aqueous media that could serve as cellular scaffolds in tissue engineering applications.
 Her work earned her the Phillips Encouraging Woman in Mechanical Engineering Award and the Voith-Hydro Women in Engineering Award.
 In Dr. Stroka’s lab, she is interested in understanding the role of aquaporins in cell migration, especially in tumor cell metastasis.
 Shohini received the Clark Doctoral Fellowship from the A. James and Alice B. Clark Foundation when she started graduate school.
+She is also the recipient of the UMD Graduate School's Summer Research Fellowship and serves as a fellow for the UMD Writing Center.
 Outside of the lab, Shohini enjoys competitive ballroom dance, Indian classical dance, playing the flute, and reading novels.

 Undergraduate Students